 Tours, however, are only offered a couple times a year.
-(Tours will run July 9 and 23 and August 6 and 20 from 6-8 p.m. and July 20 and August 17 from 1.30-3.30 p.m.
+(Tours will run July 9 and 23 and August 20 from 6-8 p.m. and July 20 and August 17 from 1.30-3.30 p.m.
 Expect to walk about 3-km.
 Cameras welcome.
 Please note that the only facilities on-site are portable toilets.

 Book a spot on this unique historical walking tour and discover a Canadian military treasure worth preserving!